edzhelyov/open-monitoring/elasticsearch-types.md

 #### 1. Use a Multi-Field Approach with a Catch-All Field
 Instead of letting every field be dynamically mapped directly, route all developer-defined attributes into a single "catch-all" field (e.g., `attributes`) that supports multiple types via multi-fields or a generic type like `text`.
 This keeps the top-level field names predictable while allowing nested flexibility.

+Set the field type as [flattened](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/flattened.html) type on `attributes` to prevent conflict in the subfields.
+This will treat all keys and values as keywords.

+You can enforce a type naming convention for the upper fields in order to allow developers the posibility to have other types.
+You can treat everything as keyword and then enforce numbers and date with a convention like – `order_numeric`, `created_at_date`, etc.

 **How to Implement:**
 - Define an index template with a fixed mapping for a field like `attributes` as an `object` or `nested` type.
 - Developers log their custom attributes under this field in their JSON logs, e.g.: